amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

   in fac' 1 n end;
 ```

 This version of factorial defines a local, auxiliary function `fac'`.
-In mathematics, the prime symbol $⊡'$ is used sometimes to represent a quantity that is similar but subtly different.
-ML family of languages—Haskell, OCaml, F#, Reason, etc.—use this mathematical convention to label subtly different quantities, as we did here with `fac` and `fac'`.
+In mathematics, the prime symbol $⊡'$ is used sometimes to represent quantities that are similar, but subtly different.
+ML family of languages—Haskell, OCaml, F#, Reason, etc.—use this mathematical convention.
 When this version of `fac` is evaluated as `fac 3`, the tail recursion proceeds as follows, yielding the same result $6$:

 ```Haskell
 fac 3